ultimatemovers/omnia/about.md

     art pieces, this event venue is a one-of-a-kind setting for any wedding, private dining or other events. '
   img: "/assets/images/reward4.jpg"
+hospitality_text: 'Omnia is part of an impressive quartet of LK Hospitality venues at Capitol Grand.
+We are happy to offer patrons the perfect space for a memorable experience and pride ourselves on a tradition of setting new standards in the Australian hospitality landscape. '

 ---